Sebastianhju/Runeterra-5e/Rules/Runes.md

 Once a turn when you damage a target you can choose to deal 1d6 force damage to that target plus 1 for every 20th stack of Harvest

-The damage for each threshold increases by 1d6 at level 5, 11 and 17.
+The damage increases by 1d6 at level 5, 11 and 17.

 ---